whiteboxideas/react-component-tree/README.md

 1. If needed, install Visual Studio Code for Windows (7+), macOS (Sierra+), or Linux (details).

 2. Install the React component tree extension for Visual Studio Code.
-Search for 'sapling' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=team-sapling.sapling).
+Search for 'React Component Tree' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=HabeebArul.react-component-tree).

 3. Once complete, you'll see React component tree appear in your sidebar.
 You can now begin using React component tree!
 Check out the Getting Started below for information on how to get started.

-To install sapling for development, please see the contributing section below.
+To install React component tree for development, please see the contributing section below.

 ## Getting Started